-Overall, our research covers a wide scope of topics including chemistry, condensed matter physics, nanotechnology and bioengineering to reveal the underlying organization and design rules for active soft matter at the frontiers of materials science.
 Hope to see the most up-to-date progress of our research?
-Come and join our weekly group meetings starting from 1:00 pm every Wednesday at Room 202 at MRL!
+Come and join our weekly group meetings starting from 1 pm on Wednesdays in Room 1005 at Supercon!
 See the group meeting schedule here.

 Based on our core of imaging and understanding structural dynamics, we work on three types of systems, each offering complementary and distinct insights into how materials evolution pathways determine their functional performance.

 Emergence of Order from Nanoparticle Ensembles: We have been pushing a paradigm to study the organization dynamics of shape-anisotropic nanoparticles in liquids.
 Nanoparticles are chosen as the focus of study because they have unique potentials for miniaturization, exhibit rich size-defined properties, both individually and coupled, and have interactions that are difficult to model due to nonadditivity and multiscale-coupling effects.
 We integrate minimally-invasive low-dose liquid-phase TEM with our image analysis code suites to extract mechanistic understandings of the nanoparticle‒nanoscale interaction‒organization relationship.
 Representative work in this direction:

 Kim, Jones, Ou, Chen, ACS Nano 10, 9801, 2016: Our foundational work that measured and calibrated beam effects on nanoparticle assembly by correlating liquid-phase TEM imaging with small angle X-ray scattering.